-The next step is to import the repository for your Linux Mint system by running the command provided below.
-Import with the appropriate command for your specific Linux Mint distribution version.
+The following step is to import your Linux Mint system’s repository by running the command below.
+Please use the appropriate command for your specific Linux Mint distribution version.

-You can now run a quick update to refresh the new source with the imported repository.
+You can now execute a quick update to refresh the newly added source with the imported repository.

 sudo apt update